-Well, another year, and another Business Continuity Awareness Week, and it certainly seems to have slip out with less of a bang than it started!
+Well, another Business Continuity Awareness Week comes to an end.
 This year’s theme has been Cyber Resilience and, given the world-wide problems with WannaCry, it has certainly been a topical theme!

-The reports explain that there will be three different cables each with different routing; I am presuming consideration has been made for what happens for the last 100m or so of the cabling; I have seen organisations where cabling has been done through different routes and providers, but still enters the building at the same point!
-It would also be interesting to know what has been put in place from a business continuity perspective; there are many examples where back-ups to back-ups have failed, such as generators.
+It would be interesting to know what has been put in place from a business continuity perspective; there are many examples where back-ups to back-ups have failed, such as generators.
 From a financial perspective, limitations are required when planning resilience, but all technologies have limitations and may ultimately rely on people; it remains to be seen whether NATS will be able to maintain the skills with a move to digital reliance.
 Equally, will adequate plans and procedures have been put in place to ensure a smooth transition to the new arrangements?

 Contact Cambridge Risk Solutions to find how we can help you with business continuity planning, Call us on 0800 035 1231.